 - Interpret mathematical models, formulas, graphs, and/or tables, to draw inferences from them, and explain these inferences.

 Having completed the Scientific Literacy and Inquiry sequence, you will be able to:

-- Understand and employ the scientific method.
+- Demonstrate understanding of and employ the scientific method.

 Having completed the Diversity Learning Requirement you will be able to: